-In the afternoon, we depart from Hoi An for a 4-hour journey to Hue.
-Today we will enjoy one of the most scenic drives on our trip as we climb over the stunning Hai Van Pass (Ocean Clouds Pass) enjoying the spectacular scenery and views of the coastline below.
-Our journey to Da Nang will keep us entertained as we pass mile after mile of undeveloped beaches, travel past villages, and at times drive alongside the tracks of the famous Reunification Railway.
+In the afternoon, you will depart from Hoi An for a 4-hour journey to Hue.
+Today you will enjoy one of the most scenic drives on our trip as we climb over the stunning Hai Van Pass (Ocean Clouds Pass), enjoying the spectacular scenery and views of the coastline below.
+Your journey to Da Nang will keep us entertained as you pass mile after mile of undeveloped beaches, travel past villages, and at times drive alongside the tracks of the famous Reunification Railway.

-Enjoy a home-hosted dinner at a restored royal home of Vinh Tu (Tha Om) with a chance to learn about the ancient architecture of a traditional Hue house, with open Q&A to our host, Mr. Vinh who is specialized in Hue ancient wooden architecture, about his living experience.
+In the evening you will enjoy a home-hosted dinner at a restored royal home of Vinh Tu (Tha Om) with a chance to learn about the ancient architecture of a traditional Hue house, with open Q&A to our host, Mr. Vinh who specializes in Hue ancient wooden architecture, about his living experience.
 During the meal with typical Hue dishes, you will be facilitated with a light performance of Hue traditional music.

 Overnight in Hue

-After breakfast, we are picked up at our centrally located hotel in Hue for a morning walking tour of the colorful Dong Ba market with our local guide.
-Roaming around the market and chatting with the locals, we can learn about local life and traditional Vietnamese food ingredients.
+Start with the colorful Dong Ba market located along the northern bank of Perfume River.
+Roaming around the market and chatting with the locals, you can learn about local life and traditional Vietnamese food ingredients.

-Our adventures continue to Hue citadel for exploration of the Imperial Capital.
-We will explore the ancient and atmospheric walled Citadel which contains the former Imperial Palace and the Forbidden Purple City.
+Your adventure will continue with the exploration of the ancient and atmospheric walled Citadel which contains the former Imperial Palace and the Forbidden Purple City.